WalletConnect/walletconnect-docs/docs/specs/clients/chat/client-api.md

   // initializes the client with persisted storage and a network connection public abstract init(): Promise<void>;

+  // - registers a blockchain account with an identity key if not yet registered
+  // - registers invite key and starts listening on invites if private is true
+  // returns the public identity key
-  // register a blockchain account with a public key / returns the public key public abstract register(params: {
+  // calling register with another account switches currently managed blockchain account public abstract register(params: {
     account: string;
     private?: boolean;
   }): Promise<string>;

-  // queries the default keyserver with a blockchain account / returns the public key public abstract resolve(params: {
+  // queries the keyserver with a blockchain account
+  // returns the invite key
+  public abstract resolve(params: {
     account: string;
   }): Promise<string>;

+  // unregisters an invite key of blockchain account from keyserver
+  // stops listening for invites
+  // stores the invite in a separate store for pendingThreads
+  // returns the public invite key public abstract stopListeningToInvites(): Promise<string>;

-  // sends a chat invite to peer account / returns an invite id
+  // sends a chat invite from curently managed account to peer account
+  // returns an invite id
-  // Stores the invite in a separate store for pendingThreads public abstract invite(params: {
+  public abstract invite(params: {
     account: string;
     invite: Invite;
   }): Promise<number>;

-  // accepts a chat invite by id / returns thread topic public abstract accept(params: {
+  // accepts a chat invite by id from curently managed account
+  // returns thread topic
+  public abstract accept(params: {
     inviteId: number;
   }): Promise<string>;

-// rejects a chat invite by id public abstract reject(params: {
+  // rejects a chat invite by id from curently managed account public abstract reject(params: {
     inviteId: string;
   }): Promise<void>;

-  // sends a chat message to an active chat thread public abstract message(params: {
+  // sends a chat message to an active chat thread from curently managed account public abstract message(params: {
     topic: string;
     message: string;